department-of-veterans-affairs/vagov-content/pages/life-insurance/enroll-vgli-autopay.md

 ## How VGLI auto pay works

 Every month you’ll get an email 2 business days before the premium money is withdrawn from your account.
-The email will tell you the date and amount of the withdrawal.
-To make sure you get these emails from us, you’ll need to do a couple of things.
-You’ll need to:
+The email will tell you the date and amount of the withdrawal. </br>

-- Keep your email address current, **and**
-- Update your email filters that might keep the emails from being delivered

 Even if the emails are returned as not delivered, or if the email address we have isn’t valid, OSGLI will keep withdrawing the money every month to pay your premium until you cancel the program. </br>